xiaodaigh/apac-go-baduk-weiqi-league/index.md

 ### Other questions

+**Why start a league?**
+This league aims to facilitate regular and serious games for Go enthusiasts in the nighttime in the Asia-Pacific (APAC) timezone.

+**How many leagues are there?**
+Initially, SDK is the only league.
+We might start other leagues depending on interest.

 **Why the scheduled dates?**
 We try to organise the league around school holidays in Melbourne and Sydney to maximise the chance that student players can join.